Icybee/module-pages/README.md

 $subset = $core->models['pages']->blueprint($site_id = 1)->subset(null, 2);
 ```

-The following example demonstrates how subset of a blueprint with only the online
+The following example demonstrates how a subset of a blueprint with only the online
-nodes can be obtained:
+nodes can be obtained using a closure:

 ```php
 <?php